 However, it isn’t just poor brain function and irritability that can result from lack of sleep.
 Did you know that it can also cause weight gain and increase disease risk in both adults and children?
 In contrast, good sleep can help you eat less, exercise better and be healthier, and also give improved brain function and relationships.

-While short power naps can be beneficial to some, long sleep during the day can negatively affect your nighttime sleep.
+While short power naps can be beneficial to some, long sleeps during the day can negatively affect your night time sleep.
 This is because it confuses your internal body clock.
-Using Wind Down and Relax Bath Soak, with ylang-ylang, bergamot and lavender before bedtime can reduce your need to sleep during the day by encouraging a deeper, less anxious sleep at night.
+Using Wing Down and Relax Bath Soak, with ylang ylang, bergamot and lavender before bedtime can reduce your need to sleep during the day by encouraging a deeper, less anxious sleep at night.

 Several supplements can induce relaxation and help you sleep, so contact your local pharmacist for their advice.
 Valerian root is a common supplement that is often recommended and works well in conjunction with the Penny Price Wind Down and Relax Range.